 Even as the Lions logged a modest 45-51 record, Johnson went over 1,000 receiving yards six straight years beginning in 2010 before retiring at the end of the 2015 season.

 Calvin Johnson’s numbers are worthy of the Hall of Fame

 Although Calvin Johnson shocked the Detroit Lions and the league by retiring at the age of 30 after just nine seasons, there was little left for the three-time first-team All-Pro receiver to accomplish.

 Megatron’s final numbers included 731 catches for 11,619 yards.
 He also caught 83 touchdown passes in 135 games.
-The numbers will inevitably lead to enshrinement in the Pro Football Hall of Fame, but Johnson is up against stiff competition on the final 2021 ballot.
+The numbers led to enshrinement in the Pro Football Hall of Fame as part of the 2021 class.

 Playing his entire 15-year career with the Indianapolis Colts, Wayne finished with 1,070 catches for 14.,345 yards and 82 touchdowns.
 He had four 100-catch years and earned first-team All-Pro recognition in 2010.

 Holt played 10 of his 11 seasons with the St. Louis Rams and finished with 920 receptions, 13,382 yards, and 74 TDs in 173 games.
 He was first-team All-Pro in 2003.

 Megatron wasn’t the star receiver’s first nickname

 Detroit Lions teammate Roy Williams bestowed the Transformers-inspired Megatron nickname upon Calvin Johnson as a reflection of the receiver’s big hands and imposing size.

 That’s distinctly different from Johnson’s high school nickname after he moved from running back to wideout: Butterfingers.